MicrosoftDocs/windows-itpro-docs/windows/keep-secure/enable-cloud-protection-windows-defender-antivirus.md

         > [!WARNING]
         > Setting to **Always Prompt** will lower the protection state of the device.
 Setting to **Never send** means the [Block at First Sight](configure-block-at-first-sight-windows-defender-antivirus.md) feature will not function.
-5. Scoll down to the **Microsoft Active Protection Service** section and set the following settings:
+5. Scroll down to the **Microsoft Active Protection Service** section and set the following settings:

    Setting | Set to
     --|--